game-ci/steam-deploy/README.md

 The password of the Steam Builder Account that you created in setup step 1.

-#### mfaCode
+#### mfaCode, configVdf, ssfnFileName, and ssfnFileContents

-The multi-factor authentication code from steam guard, that is emailed when attempting to sign in.
+The multi-factor authentication from steam guard.

 There is a [3 step process](https://github.com/game-ci/steam-deploy/issues/4#issuecomment-751325644) required to get MFA to work, which is a bit involved.
 1. Build 1...
-Run a build which attempts to use steam-upload... it will fail, but will send you a steam guard email.
+Run a build which attempts to use steam-deploy... it will fail, but will send you a steam guard email.
 2. Build 2...
-Set up artifacts to download steam ID files.
-Enter steam guard email MFA using mfaCode.
+Use mfaCode to enter the code sent in the steam guard email... then after successful authentication, store secrets for configVdf, ssfnFileName, and ssfnFileContents.
 3. Build 3 onwards...
-Ensure you restore steam ID files every build.
-MFA is then no longer required.
+Remove mfaCode, and instead use configVdf, ssfnFileName, and ssfnFileContents to bypass steam guard.

 #### appId